cjhowe-us/zed-hlsl-ls/readme.md

-# Zed HLSL Language Server
+# HLSL Language Server for Zed
 > A language server for HLSL using Shader Language Server

 ## Installation